ohhi-vn/easy_rpc/README.md

 {:ok, result} = DataHelper.get_data("my_key")
 ```

-For details please go to module's docs.
+For more details please go to module's docs.

+## Example

+You can go to example folder to see how config & how to wrap a remote module.

+Go to [Github](https://github.com/ohhi-vn/easy_rpc/tree/main/example) and follow the README in each sub folder.